fjvallarino/monomer/tasks.md

   - Find way of avoiding hover effects when widget is not in the top layer
     - Hover should only be active for top level item
       - I need to think a way of setting a layer state for zstack
+  - Maybe isPointInViewport should be replaced by something specific for each Widget
+    - Generalized utility functions to use them in specific widgets
+    - The findWidgetByPoint route is problematic, since it can lead to mutual recursion
+  - TextStyle changes **CANCELLED**
+    - TextOverflow in TextStyle?
+    - Add Bold/Italic support (instead of different Font for each case)

 - Pending
   - Add testing